 Cotton, linens, and durable polyesters can be washed in the washing machine, so long as they are placed in a laundry mesh bag and set at the most gentle cycle using a mild detergent and cold water.
 Hang dry immediately and definitely do not place in the dryer.

 - Don't Miss: How to Eliminate Static Cling Without Using Dryer Sheets

 - Don't Miss: 6 Easy Recipes for Removing Nasty Stains

 Wool, silk, and cotton material can be hand-washed using a mild detergent like this Woolite Delicates detergent.
-Be sure to dry clothing afterwards by rolling garment between two layers of clean towels, then laying flat on a third clean towel afterward.
+Be sure to dry clothing afterward by rolling garment between two layers of clean towels, then laying flat on a third clean towel afterward.

 Take note that some clothing materials should be dry-cleaned no matter what.
 This applies to fur, suede, taffeta, velvet, and any article of clothing with intricate stitching or beadwork.
-For that, you can purchase dry cleaning kits at the grocery store, which come with stain remover, dryer-activated cloths.
+For that, you can purchase dry cleaning kits, which come with stain remover and dryer-activated cloths.
 To use, you put your garments directly into the dryer with the cloth and let it work its magic.

 See more tips below.
 Click on image to enlarge.

 Want to master Microsoft Excel and take your work-from-home job prospects to the next level?
 Jump-start your career with our Premium A-to-Z Microsoft Excel Training Bundle from the new Gadget Hacks Shop and get lifetime access to more than 40 hours of Basic to Advanced instruction on functions, formula, tools, and more.